Sunday, November 30, 2025

 #dwarf #elf #dungeonsanddragons

-Gothic vs. Lovecraft - Part II
+Gothic vs. Lovecraft - Part II: The Gothic Pantheon

 The Gothic Pantheon: The Monsters Who Became Gods